angadjha/OnlineBanking/README.md

 # OnlineBanking
 This Project is basically use the internet banking functionality.
-Like Account , Deposit , Withdraw , Check amount
+Like create new Account , Deposit , Withdraw , Check amount.